60dimension/IELTS-Vocabularies/Vocabulary03.md

 The warming of the earth and the consequent climatic changes affect us all.

-Even biology undergraduates may balk at animal experiments.
+Even biology undergraduates may baulk at animal experiments.

 He's smoking a joint.